UH-MLOps/replay-cl-in-ml-pipelines/README.md

-# replay-cl-in-ml-pipelines
+# Replay-Based Continuous Learning in Machine Learning Pipelines

-Replay-Based Continuous Learning in Machine Learning Pipelines
+This repository contains additional plots and a simplified Python implementation for the training pipeline.